Check out these blog posts with stories from WWII Veterans, historians, and more!

 Col. Hiawatha Mohawk climbs into his P-47 Thunderbolt.
 He flew close air support missions over Italy during the War.
 (Image Courtesy of National Archives and Records Administration)

-Thanksgiving Day 1944 on the frontline in Luxembourg
+Thanksgiving Day 1944 on the Frontline in Luxembourg

 by Roland J. Gaul